 Keeping track of an organisation's strategic performance matters.
-Most organisations have a strategy, and most use formal or informal methods to monitor how well their work to implement their strategy is going.
+Most organisations have a strategy, and use formal or informal methods to monitor how well their work to implement the strategy is going.
 In this work to monitor strategic performance, one framework has come to dominate: the Balanced Scorecard.

 This page provides answers to common questions about the Balanced Scorecard.
 It draws upon 2GC's world-class expertise in designing and implementing modern Balanced Scorecards, and our continuing active contributions to management research on strategic performance management and its application.